konfirm/node-polymorphic/README.md

 ```

 ### References
-In version `1.1.0`, the concept of _references_ is introduced, this allows you to refer to other (named) variables and will take the value of the referred variable of not provided during the call.
+In version `1.1.0`, the concept of _references_ is introduced, this allows you to refer to other (named) variables and will take the value of the referred variable if not provided during the call.
 ```js
 var polymorphic = require('polymorphic'),
 	ref = polymorphic();